msimbao/makerspace_inventory/README.md

 * Add time of request sent
 * Checking and Unchecking availability of items

+### Steps Beyond

+* Content writing for different activities that can be done in the idea lab
+* Maker spotlights highliting different projects in the idea lab and what inventory items were used or can be used
+* Extended map to highlight items in each area more specifically.

 ## Acknowledgments

-* Peter Hall
+* Peter Hall - Put in so much timem effort and planning to make this possible and thanks for being an awesome Supervisor!
-* Elice Brunette
+* Elice Brunette - So much encouragement and inspiration during our shifts
-* Jody Emmings - My Boss and a huge inspiration for our work :)
+* Jody Emmings - Our Boss and a huge inspiration for our work :)